Octavious/Browser-Use/README.md

-# Browser-Use-2
+# Browser-Use

-A Python project that demonstrates the use of browser automation with LangChain and Google's Gemini AI model.
+A Python project that demonstrates the use of browser automation with Browser Use (https://github.com/browser-use/browser-use) and Google's Gemini AI model.
 This project allows you to create AI agents that can perform web-based tasks using natural language instructions.

 ## Features